nasso/lovector/README.md

 ## Contributing

-Feel free to fork, hack, make changes and merge requests!
+Feel free to fork, hack, make changes and merge/pull requests!
 Though, try to follow these coding style guidelines as much as possible:

 * Indent with 4 spaces.